Sub-Saharan Africa: Infrastructure

+Transport

+Less than 40% of rural Africans live within two kilometers of an all-season road, the lowest level of rural accessibility in the developing world.
+Spending on roads averages just below 2% of GDP with varying degree among countries.
+This compares with 1% of GDP that is typical in industrialised countries, and 2–3% of GDP found in fast-growing emerging economies.
+Although the level of expenditure is high relative to the size of Africa's economies, it remains small in absolute terms, with low-income countries spending an average of about US$7 per capita per year.

 Education

-Forty percent of African scientists live in OECD countries, predominantly in Europe, the United States and Canada.
+Forty per cent of African scientists live in OECD countries, predominantly in Europe, the United States and Canada.
 This has been described as an African brain drain.
-According to Naledi Pandor, the South African Minister of Science and Technology, even with the drain enrollments in sub-Saharan African universities tripled between 1991 and 2005, expanding at an annual rate of 8.7%, which is one of the highest regional growth rates in the world.
+Despite this, sub-Saharan African universities tripled between 1991 and 2005, expanding at an annual rate of 8.7%, which is one of the highest regional growth rates in the world.
 In the last 10 to 15 years interest in pursuing university-level degrees abroad has increased.

 According to the CIA, low global literacy rates are concentrated in sub-Saharan Africa, West Asia and South Asia.
 However, literacy rates in sub-Saharan Africa vary significantly between countries.
 The highest registered literacy rate in the region is in Zimbabwe (90.7%; 2003 est.), while the lowest literacy rate is in South Sudan (27%).

 Research on human capital formation was able to determine, that the numeracy levels of sub-Saharan Africa and Africa, in general, were higher than numeracy levels in South Asia.
 In the 1940s more than 75% of the population of sub-Saharan Africa was numerate.
 The numeracy of the West African countries, Benin and Ghana, was even higher with more than 80% of the population being numerate.
 In contrast, numeracy in South Asia was only around 50%.